Supa Strikas: Shakes

-Shakes Mokena is a Supa Strikas striker who is from South Africa, he wears a number 10 jersey, which he inherited from his father, Jomo, who was one of the greatest players during his time. though he is seen wearing a number 19 jersey in "Rookie Season".
-He is the main character of the series, and is especially well-known for his "bicycle kick", which he was taught by his dad when he was a child.
+Shakes Mokena is a Supa Strikas striker who is from South Africa, he wears a number 10 jersey, which he inherited from his father, Jomo, who was one of the greatest players during his time, though he is seen wearing a number 19 jersey in "Rookie Season".
+He is the main character of the series, and is especially well known for his "bicycle kick", which he was taught by his dad when he was a child.
 His other well known skills are "Scorpion Kick" and "Knuckle Ball".
 Shakes has light brown skin and spiky black hair.
 He can be quite humorous at times, and loves soccer with all his heart.
 When things go wrong or something unusual happens, he usually figures out what is going on, but most of the time he is not believed until the end.
-In Rookie Season, we see that he was 16 years old then and has a mom and younger sister.
+In Rookie Season, we see that he was 16 years old then, and has a mom and younger sister.
 His best friend is Spenza, a childhood friend and a Superfan of Supa Strikas.
 Skarra, a now striker for Invincible United, was also his best friend, but ironically is now his sworn enemy.
 Shakes is considered one of the best players in the Super League, along with El Matador and Twisting Tiger.
 Shakes is one of the many talented football players in the Super League and is a quick learner.
 He can think out a game strategy as well as solve puzzling mysteries.
 Despite being caught and put through disasters from his rivals, he still manages to win games.
-He seems to be observant of his game, he is also has the ability to move at his peak of his skills to perform extreme focus, concentration, and will in the game.
+He is a peak performer.